jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityCamera-RPLidar.md

     cd ${BOT_HOME}/bot_ws && \
     colcon build --symlink-install --packages-select rplidar_ros"
 ```
-Here is the updated [Dockerfile](/code/Dockerfile).
+Click [here](/code/Dockerfile) to download the updated Dockerfile.

-Now, rebuild the Docker image using the updated Dockerfile with the command `docker build -t my_ros2_image .`
+Now, let's rebuild the Docker image using the updated Dockerfile:<br>`docker build -t my_ros2_image .`

 # Create my_ros2 Docker Container

-To allow a Docker container to use a device connected to the host, we need to specify which device port we need in Docker.
-In the case of RPLidar, we must specify the ttyUSB port when using `docker run`.
+To let a Docker container use a device connected to the host machine, we need to specify which device port required by the container.
+In the case of RPLidar, we must specify the ttyUSB port when start the container.

 A straightforward approach is to use the `docker run --device` option, as follows: `docker run -it --network=host --ipc=host --device=/dev/ttyUSB0 my_ros2_image`.
-However, over time, I found this is not the most convenient approach, as the USB port can change after reconnecting the RPLidar's USB cable.
+However, over time, I found this is not the most convenient way, as the USB port can change after reconnecting the RPLidar's USB cable.
 Therefore, a better method is to map to all devices and then use device group rules to restrict it to only USB serial converters, which belong to device group 188, as mentioned in the previous section.
 ```
 $ docker run -it --network=host --ipc=host -v /dev:/dev --device-cgroup-rule='c 188:* rmw' my_ros2_image
 ```